notaryproject/specifications/specs/trust-store-trust-policy.md

     If under signing scheme [`notary.x509.signingAuthority`](./signing-scheme.md/#notaryx509signingauthority):
     1. Check for the `Authentic Signing Time` signed attribute.
 If it does not exist, fail this step.
-    1. Store the `Authentic Signing Time` in variables `timeStampLowerLimit` and `timeStampUpperLimit`.
-    1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` is entirely within the signing certificate and certificate chain's validity period.
+    1. Validate that the `Authentic Signing Time` is within the signing certificate and certificate chain's validity period.
 If the validation passes, continue to step 7.
 Else fail this step.

 1. **Validate Revocation Status:**
     1. Validate signing identity(certificate and certificate chain) revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `signingIdentityRevocation` setting in trust-policy.